-One of the many mysteries of college, especially freshman year, is what being there is actually going to cost.
-Sure, you know there’s tuition.
+One of the many mysteries of going to college is what being there will actually cost.
+Yes, you know there’s tuition.
 But how much will you or, if you're a parent of someone going to college, your child need to make it through the first semester?
 The first year?

 Here’s what to plan for first: the start-up costs of being a college student.

-Typical start-up costs include a lot of different things, but a good place to start is school supplies—consider the following:
+Start-up costs include a variety of things, but a great place to start is school supplies—consider the following:

 - Laptop or tablet

-- General school supplies like notebooks and pencils.
+- General school supplies like a backpack and notebooks

-Consider these purchases if you're moving into a dorm or apartment for the first time:
+Consider these items to purchase if you're moving into an apartment or dorm for the first time:

 - Bedding and towels